This article was last updated on Dec. 3, 2019.

 “Helping patients communicate their symptoms clearly could go a long way toward making an accurate diagnosis,” says Dr. John Ely, professor of family medicine and a retired family physician from the University of Iowa.

 “I have been a patient myself recently, and got to thinking about what a good patient would do,” says Ely.
 “In medical school, professors teach medical students the eight characteristics of a symptom.
 I think it would help patients to know what they are, in order to be more involved in getting an accurate diagnosis.”

-Does it radiate?
+Does the pain radiate?
 If so, where?
 For example, if you have low back pain, does it spread to your abdomen or leg?
 Or does it just stay in your back?
 This type of question would not apply to more generalized symptoms, like fatigue or shortness of breath.